Ritual Tension: History

 Ritual Tension began with brothers Ivan and Andrew Nahem (sons of baseball player Sam Nahem).
 They had played together in a band they formed called Crop at San Francisco punk rock clubs in the late 1970s.
 Ivan had previously played drums in The Situations.
 Crop's lineup also included Mark C. and Tom Paine.
-Subsequently, Ivan Nahem, Paine and C. moved to New York City in 1980.
+Subsequently, Ivan Nahem, Paine, and Mark C. moved to New York City in 1980.
 Displeased with the direction of the band in the new location, Ivan left to form Carnival Crash with longtime friend John Griffin Morrissey and Norman Westberg (the latter had auditioned for Crop at C.'s loft), and later adding James Lo when Ivan switched from drums to vocals.
 Carnival Crash gigged around town and recorded an album's worth of material at Noise New York with Frank Eaton engineering.
 However they split up while recording in the studio and Ivan released a single, "Edge of Night" b/w "Tell Tale Heart", under the name Ivan X. Paine and C. subsequently formed Live Skull, while Westberg joined Swans.

 Andrew Nahem moved to New York City in 1981 and the brothers began rehearsing together in the East Village.
 The band, as Tension, made their live debut on May 5, 1983 at the Speed Trials music festival at White Columns.
-Reviews were positive for their 25-minute performance of "All Wound Up", performed with drum machine, guitar, effects and vocals.
+Reviews were positive for their 25-minute performance of "All Wound Up", performed with drum machine, guitar, effects, and vocals.
 Tension also recorded "All Wound Up" at Noise New York.

 Claire Lawrence-Slater was added on bass and eventually Michael Jio on drums.
 They began playing East Village clubs, rehearsing in the Honeymoon Killers studio.
 Lawrence-Slater left the band, later playing with Honeymoon Killers and Ultra-Huge.
 She was replaced by Marc Sloan.

 In summer 1985, Ivan Nahem played drums during Swans recording sessions; the resulting tracks were later issued on that band's 1986 albums Greed and Holy Money.

 Now known as Ritual Tension, the band recorded their first album, I Live Here, at Martin Bisi's B.C. studio.
 It was released on James Reynold's Sacrifice Records, in 1986.
 After the album's release, Michael Shockley replaced Jio on drums.

 The next recording with Bisi was the 1987 EP Hotel California, released on James Reynolds' Safe House Records.
 It featured an eight-minute cover of the title song by the Eagles, a wry deconstruction and a salute to their roots by the Nahem brothers, who grew up in the Bay Area.
 It also included Ritual Tension's signature song, "The Grind".
 The EP and the debut were also reissued together by Sacrifice as I Live Here/Hotel California.